 Since 1983, more than 400 film-related projects have been filmed in Wilmington, North Carolina’s Historic River District and the island beaches of Carolina Beach, Kure Beach and Wrightsville beach.
 The region is often affectionately referred to as “Hollywood East.”
 DAWSON’S CREEK, Sony Pictures Television’s popular hour-long drama that airs on The WB and other cable stations, is among the many productions made in this region.
 Filmed in historic Wilmington and nearby island beaches (Wrightsville, Carolina, Kure) and Southport, North Carolina, DAWSON’S CREEK chronicles with wry humor the undeniably intense period of awakening known as the teenage years.
 A startlingly fresh and realistic portrayal of this passage from adolescence to young adulthood, "Dawson's Creek" wrapped its sixth and final season in 2003.
 On the show, the Wilmington region doubles as “Capeside,” a small fictitious coastal town in Massachusetts, as well as for other locales.
 During the show's fifth and sixth seasons (2001-2003), filming also took place in the Durham and Raleigh, North Carolina.

-DAWSON’S CREEK starred six of Hollywood’s brightest young stars: James Van Der Beek, (Rules of Attraction, Varsity Blues); Katie Holmes (First Daughter, Pieces of April, Wonder Boys); Michelle Williams (Me Without You, Dick, Prozac Nation); and Joshua Jackson (The Laramie Project, The Mighty Ducks trilogy, Skulls); Kerr Smith (Final Destination); and Busy Phillipps (“Cougar Town,” Freaks & Geeks).
+DAWSON’S CREEK (celebrating 20 years in 2018 since its debut in 1998!) starred six of Hollywood’s brightest young stars: James Van Der Beek, (Rules of Attraction, Varsity Blues); Katie Holmes (First Daughter, Pieces of April, Wonder Boys); Michelle Williams (Me Without You, Dick, Prozac Nation); and Joshua Jackson (The Laramie Project, The Mighty Ducks trilogy, Skulls); Kerr Smith (Final Destination); and Busy Philipps (“Cougar Town,” Freaks & Geeks).

 The show was created by NC native Kevin Williamson (Scream; Scream II; I Know What You Did Last Summer; Teaching Mrs. Tingle).
 DAWSON’S CREEK is loosely based on Williamson's real-life experiences growing up in rural North Carolina.
 Fans of DAWSON’S CREEK can watch the show and see familiar sights of Wilmington and the island beaches when it airs on television.
 The series is now available on DVD and lives on in syndication.
 Paul Stupin, Tom Kapinos and Greg Prange were executive producers of DAWSON’S CREEK for Sony Pictures Television.

 From 2003 until 2011 another WB television series, “One Tree Hill,” filmed in Wilmington.
 In 2005, NBC’s one-season sci-fi series “Surface” lensed in Wilmington.
-The HBO series “Eastbound & Down,” NBC’s “Revolution,” (season 1) and FOX’s series “Sleepy Hollow” (seasons 1 & 2).
-The CBS series “Under the Dome” and TNT's "Good Behavior" (seasons 1 & 2) also filmed in Wilmington and the island beaches of Carolina Beach, Kure Beach and Wrightsville Beach.
+The HBO series “Eastbound & Down,” NBC’s “Revolution,” (season 1), FOX’s series “Sleepy Hollow” (seasons 1 & 2), the CBS series “Under the Dome,” and TNT’s “Good Behavior” also filmed in Wilmington and the island beaches of Carolina Beach, Kure Beach and Wrightsville Beach.

 Frequently Asked Questions about DAWSON’S CREEK: